jeremybrooks/pressplay/README.md

 ```

 2. Update the version in pom.xml
+3. Update the version in README.md
-3. Do the release: `mvn clean deploy -Prelease`
+4. Do the release: `mvn clean deploy -Prelease`
-4. If the release is successful:
+5. If the release is successful:
     1. Commit and push
     2. tag the repo `git tag -a x.y.z`
     3. push the tag `git push origin --tags`